Menu

 Expensive

-If you venture above and beyond the $1,000 mark, you’ll find gym-quality treadmills with extra bells and whistles, such as the Peloton Tread.
+If you venture above and beyond the $1,000 mark, you’ll find gym-quality treadmills with extra bells and whistles.

 These types of machines are appropriate for heavy training and/or households with multiple treadmill users.